oVirt/ovirt-site/source/feature/detailedhostpmproxypreferences.html.md

-A new list will be added to the Power Management Tab when adding a new Host or modifying existing Host The list will have by default the entries : engine,cluster and DC the user may add other Host IPs or FQDNs by typing a value and pressing the ADD button
+A new list will be added to the Power Management Tab when adding a new Host or modifying existing Host The list will have by default the entries : engine,cluster and DC The user may add other Host IPs or FQDNs by typing a value and pressing the ADD button The user may also use the UP and DOWN buttons to change items order inside the list
  ![](ProxyPreferences.png "fig:ProxyPreferences.png")

 ### Installation/Upgrade